MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 You can update email addresses for scoped policies and protection settings in the Azure Information Protection policy.
 For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-For the protection settings, you can update the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aadrm).
+For the protection settings, you can update the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aipservice).

 You cannot update email addresses for the super users and delegated administrators.
 Instead, remove the specified user account, and add the user account with the updated email address.

 ### Protection templates

-Run the [Set-AadrmTemplateProperty](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet to update the protection template.
-Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AadrmRightsDefinition](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlet to create a RightsDefinitions object with the updated information, and use the RightsDefinitions object with the `Set-AadrmTemplateProperty` cmdlet.
+Run the [Set-AipServiceTemplateProperty](/powershell/module/aipservice/set-aadrmtemplateproperty) cmdlet to update the protection template.
+Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AipServiceRightsDefinition](/powershell/module/aipservice/new-aadrmrightsdefinition) cmdlet to create a RightsDefinitions object with the updated information, and use the RightsDefinitions object with the `Set-AipServiceTemplateProperty` cmdlet.

 ### Super users and delegated administrators for the Azure Rights Management service

 When you need update an email address for a super user:

-1. Use [Remove-AadrmSuperUser](/powershell/module/aadrm/Remove-AadrmSuperUser) to remove the user and old email address.
+1. Use [Remove-AipServiceSuperUser](/powershell/module/aipservice/Remove-AipServiceSuperUser) to remove the user and old email address.

-2. Use [Add-AadrmSuperUser](/powershell/module/aadrm/Add-AadrmSuperUser) to add the user and new email address.
+2. Use [Add-AipServiceSuperUser](/powershell/module/aipservice/Add-AipServiceSuperUser) to add the user and new email address.

 When you need update an email address for a delegated administrator:

-1. Use [Remove-AadrmRoleBasedAdministrator](/powershell/module/aadrm/Remove-AadrmRoleBasedAdministrator) to remove the user and old email address.
+1. Use [Remove-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Remove-AipServiceRoleBasedAdministrator) to remove the user and old email address.

-2. Use [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/Add-AadrmRoleBasedAdministrator) to add the user and new email address.
+2. Use [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Add-AipServiceRoleBasedAdministrator) to add the user and new email address.

 ## Deleting personal data
 You can delete email addresses for scoped policies and protection settings in the Azure Information Protection policy.
 For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-For the protection settings, you can delete the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aadrm).
+For the protection settings, you can delete the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aipservice).

-To delete email addresses for super users and delegated administrators, remove these users by using the [Remove-AadrmSuperUser](/powershell/module/aadrm/Remove-AadrmSuperUser) cmdlet and [Remove-AadrmRoleBasedAdministrator](/powershell/module/aadrm/Remove-AadrmRoleBasedAdministrator).
+To delete email addresses for super users and delegated administrators, remove these users by using the [Remove-AipServiceSuperUser](/powershell/module/aipservice/Remove-AipServiceSuperUser) cmdlet and [Remove-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Remove-AipServiceRoleBasedAdministrator).

 To delete personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service, use the following section to raise a request with Microsoft Support.